Kelvinskell/filename-changer/README.md

 - Update to the latest version
 - Revert filename to old name

 To get an exhaustive description of these features and how to use them, use the help option (`fnc -h`) to view the man page.
+Or view it directly in the _.manual_page.txt_ file.

 ## Installation
 To be able to use this program, simply clone this repository to your local system.
 Switch (`cd`) into the cloned repository (_filename-changer_) and start the program by running `bash fnc.sh` on your terminal.